bastienboutonnet/sheetwork/README.md

 A handy package to load Google Sheets to Snowflake

-Loads Google sheets from Data Team shared drive and uploads them to Snowflake.
 Performs some cleanups on column names and string (such as removing trailing spaces etc.)

 **BIG DISCLAIMER** sheetwork is still very early.
 Do not use in production jobs unless you tested it extensively and know whether it does what you want it to do!